Blog/MCA Legal Guide

 If you are reviewing an MCA agreement

 Look for a reconciliation clause and understand whether the funder actually applies it.
 Ask directly: "If my revenue drops 30% next month, how do I request a payment adjustment and what is the process?"
 A funder with a genuine reconciliation mechanism will have a clear answer.
 A funder that cannot explain the process probably never intends to apply it.
+If you don't know how to look for this clause or need a second set of eyes, we are happy to help.

 If you are in a dispute with an MCA funder

 If your ACH MCA had fixed daily payments with no reconciliation, the Yellowstone framework gives an attorney a viable argument in New York and a persuasive one in other states.
 Whether that argument succeeds depends on your state's usury laws and the specific terms of your agreement.
-This is not legal advice — speak to a commercial litigation attorney.
+This is not legal advice.
+Speak to a commercial litigation attorney.

 If you are comparing products